cedadev/eufar-ui/docs/developer/docs/eufar_js.md

 This function doesn't return anything - rather, it just calls a number of other functions to redraw the flight tracks on the map and update a number of UI elements.

+## updateMap(response, gmap)
+Updates the map and related information panels with the information from an Elasticsearch request.

+Updates:
+    * "Hits" and "response time" fields
+    * Flight tracks on the map
+    * Variable filter multiselect box

+### Parameters
+* `response` is a response from a search request sent to Elasticsearch
+* `gmap` is a reference to a google.maps.Map object.

+### Returns
+Nothing

+## updateRawJSON(response)
+Updates the "export results" modal dialogue with raw JSON from the search results.

+### Parameters
+* `response` is a response from an Elasticsearch request.

+### Returns
+Nothing

+## updateFilePaths(response)

+## ------------------------------------------------------------

 ## centreMap(gmap, geocoder, loc)